A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Results

 \paragraph{Qualitative method}

 A threshold mean squared error tolerance for the flow reconstruction is provided by the user, and is here chosen to be $e_f^{*} = \num{5e-5}$.
 The corresponding threshold shape reconstruction error $e_s^*$ is obtained by solving the minimization problem (\ref{eq:qualitative}).
-As the dataset size is relatively limited, the problem is solved by an exhaustive search, which results are shown in figure \ref{fig:qualitative_min}.
+As the dataset size is relatively limited, the problem is solved by an exhaustive search, the results of which are shown in figure \ref{fig:qualitative_min}.
 One observes that choosing $e_s^* = \num{1.9e-4}$ minimizes the risks of accepting bad predictions and rejecting good predictions.
-When testing the procedure on the elements of the validation and testing sets, it is observed that the mistake rate is close to 1\% in both cases, indicating that the proposed trust level method detects false negatives only 1\% of the time.
+When testing the procedure on the elements of the validation and testing sets, it is observed that the mistake rate is close to 1\% in both cases.
 In figure \ref{fig:mistake_ef}, the false classification rate on the three subsets is plotted as a function of $e_f^*$, showing that stricter $e_f^*$ choices inevitably lead to worse performances with this method.
 The area of accepted predictions is plotted in figure \ref{fig:qualitative_accept}, along with a representation of the elements of the test set.

 \paragraph{Quantitative method}